top of page

 Expectations of Leaders:

-• A leader will push the team and keep true to the objective.
+· A leader will push the team and keep true to the objective.
 In the process, team members grow.
-A leader will facilitate accomplishment, so each member becomes better trained and more capable.
+A leader will facilitate accomplishment of the team, and in the process develop teammates to be better trained and more capable.

-• A leader knows their team personally and professionally.
-Everyone has different goals, dreams, and values.
+· A leader values their team personally and professionally.
+Everyone has different goals, needs, and values.
+Bring your complete and authentic self to the team—it’s why you are here!

 Core Leadership Values:

-• Health: Mental, physical, and spiritual ability to do the things we need to do.
-We support each other.
+· Health: Mental, physical, and spiritual support to do the things we need to do.

 Leadership Style:

-• Coaching.
-I will observe, comment, and suggest.
-I will rarely command.
-I support your professional development.
+· Coaching.
+I observe, comment, and suggest; I rarely command.
+You will be encouraged and supported in your professional development.

 What I expect:

-• Be Prepared.
+· Be prepared.
 Be true to the team and yourself.
+Fulfill your role.

-• Pursue the mission.
+· Pursue the mission.
 Keep the goal in mind.
-Every team has a purpose, work that purpose.
+Every team and every individual have a purpose, work that purpose.

-• Productivity.
+· Productivity.
 Use your time effectively.
-Work the project, improve the team, and improve yourself.
+Advance the project, elevate your team, and improve yourself.

-• Disagreement.
+· Disagreement.
 Disagree well.
 Diverse teams are more effective.
-We benefit if we create a safe space and are willing to thoughtfully listen to each other.
+We all benefit if we create a safe space and are willing to thoughtfully listen to each other.

-• Accountability.
-Errors are an expected part of the process.
+· Accountability.
+Errors are a normal and expected part of the process.
 Be transparent during process improvement.

 bottom of page